-I think the answer is always No. Regardless of how we define the term environmental enrichment, it will always distract from the fact that we do not enrich the environment of captive animals, but provide them, at best, with opportunities to express very basic biologically programmed behavioral needs.
+The answer is always No. Regardless of how we define the term environmental enrichment, it will always distract from the fact that we do not enrich the environment of captive animals, but provide them, at best, with opportunities to express very basic biologically programmed behavioral needs.
 That is the very minimum that the animals deserve.